-/Converts to grade of F or earned grade if incomplete work not made up within fourteen (14) days of the beginning of the next term
+\/\\Converts to grade of F in programs where the grading scale is specified or earned grade if incomplete work not made up within fourteen (14) days of the beginning of the next term

 For pass/fail courses, a passing grade is used only in computation of quantitative progress.
 A failing grade is used in computation of both qualitative and quantitative progress.